 - pure vanilla extract

 - coconut butter (optional, for the glaze)

-I am allergic to nuts.
-What else can I use for the frosting?
+I am allergic to coconut.
+What else can I use for the glaze?

-If you’re allergic to coconut you can use a different nut or seed butter for the frosting.
-Some good options include cashew butter, sesame seed butter (tahini), or sunflower seed butter.
+If you’re allergic to coconut you can try a different nut or seed butter for the frosting.
+I would recommend cashew butter, but almond butter should also work!